-4. Conclusion
+6. Conclusion

 This paper reported on our work to develop a hybrid approach to identifying the scope of negated and uncertain expressions by cascading supervised classification-based and grammatical rulebased approaches.
 Specifically, the rule took advantage of syntactic structure of an input sentence and adjusted the right-most boundary of a negation scope, which was difficult to identify by a classification approach alone with limited local context.
+Through the evaluative experiments on the BioScope Corpus composed of three data sets (i.e., abstracts, full text, and clinical records), it was shown that the performance of negation identification was improved on average.
 In addition, we implemented the system as a Web service for public use.
 Through the API, users can send an HTTP request to annotate their own text with negation signals and scopes and easily deploy the functionality to build a larger system.

 While our Web service may be beneficial to researchers and practitioners, the target language is currently limited to English due to the fact that the approach is language-dependent.
-For future work, we would like to extend the service to other languages, specifically, Japanese by exploiting the Japanese clical corpus recently released for the NTCIR MedNLP task.^{3}
+For future work, we would like to extend the service to other languages, specifically, Japanese by exploiting the Japanese clical corpus recently released for the NTCIR MedNLP task\3.